 Electric Fence for Chickens, Turkeys, Poultry etc.

 Electric fencing is an affordable and easy option to contain free-range poultry and pastured broilers.
-In addition, electric fencing will help to deter predators who may prey on poultry.
+It also protects poultry from wild predators like coyotes, foxes, bobcats, weasels, birds of prey, raccoons, rodents and more.

 Several variations of electric fencing can be used for poultry including:

 - Electrified mesh netting – This option can be an effective means to deter predators and keep chickens, especially broilers, inside when they must be fenced tightly.
-Drawbacks are it is more expensive and the grass must be trimmed regularly along the fence line to prevent the current from shorting out.
+Drawbacks are it is more expensive, and the grass must be trimmed regularly along the fence line to prevent the current from shorting out.
 Electrified netting comes in rolls in a range of heights.
+Mesh netting is compatible with our Zareba® Chargers.

 - Combination – Add electric wire to existing fences.
 The most important wire will be the ground wire which is place 4-6 inches off the ground with single-strand fences.
 Another wire on the top of the fence can help to deter climbing predators.
 Plastic insulators on wooden posts or clip-on insulators for T-posts will do the job.
 Galvanized steel wire is recommended, especially for the bottom wire.